Motorcycle Accident FAQ

 Recovering financial compensation after a motorcycle accident can be complicated.
 Negligent drivers typically deny responsibility for what happened and insurance companies are often only interested in paying you as little as possible.
 Meanwhile, you may be recovering from your injuries, seeing your medical expenses go up as your income goes down while you can't work.

-The motorcycle accident attorneys at Vaughan & Vaughan have the resources to investigate your accident to find out what really happened.
+The motorcycle accident attorneys at Vaughan & Vaughan have the resources to investigate your crash to find out what really happened.
 We can build a strong case that proves you were the victim of another's negligence.
 We can determine the total amount of the damages you have suffered and demand compensation.

 Yes.
-Even if your accident seems minor, it may seem like an inconvenience to wait for the police to arrive and process the scene.
+Even if your crash seems minor, it may seem like an inconvenience to wait for the police to arrive and process the scene.
 The other driver might even suggest simply exchanging information and letting the insurance companies sort it out.
 But calling the police can help protect your rights.

 The responding officer will conduct an initial investigation and fill out a report.
-This report documents your accident and may provide information that is very helpful when you are seeking compensation.
+This report documents your crash and may provide information that is very helpful when you are seeking compensation.
 For example, it may indicate that the other driver was operating recklessly or driving under the influence of alcohol.

 You can get a copy of the report, which a motorcycle accident attorney can use to establish negligence and show the insurance company that you deserve more financial compensation than they are offering.